India's huge outsourcing industry struggles with work-from-home scenario

 “The industry has been scrambling to set up its own business continuity plan,” said R. Chandrashekhar, a retired federal government official and a former president of India’s IT services lobby group, NASSCOM.

-In the southern tech hub of Bengaluru, an employee working at a JPMorgan (JPM.N) call center said that until last Friday, her managers had repeatedly declined staffers’ pleas to work from home.
+In the southern tech hub of Bengaluru, an employee working at a JPMorgan (JPM.N) call centre said that until last Friday, her managers had repeatedly declined staffers’ pleas to work from home.

-“Even if I am infected with the virus, I know the death rate for young people isn’t very high, but I am very very scared that I might transfer it to family,” she said on condition of anonymity, as she is not authorized to speak to the media.
+“Even if I am infected with the virus, I know the death rate for young people isn’t very high, but I am very very scared that I might transfer it to family,” she said on condition of anonymity, as she was not authorised to speak to the media.

-After a state government order, JPMorgan on Sunday asked its Bengaluru staff to “stay at home until further notice,” according to a message to employees, reviewed by Reuters.
+After a state government order, JPMorgan on Sunday asked its Bengaluru staff to “stay at home until further notice,” according to a message to employees seen by Reuters.

 In some cases, companies must seek client permission before allowing employees to work on sensitive projects outside the office, a senior human resources executive at a top Indian IT firm said of working remotely.